arangodb/docs/3.6/deployment-kubernetes-deployment-resource.md

 ### `spec.<group>.count: number`

 This setting specifies the number of servers to start for the given group.
-For the agent group, this value must be a positive, odd number.
+For the Agent group, this value must be a positive, odd number.
 The default value is `3` for all groups except `single` (there the default is `1` for `spec.mode: Single` and `2` for `spec.mode: ActiveFailover`).